You already know this feeling.

 MODULE 1: KNOW WHAT YOU WANT

-You’ll create a simple mood board that actually reflects you, not what you think you “should” like.
-You'll learn how to notice the patterns in images you're drawn to and translate that into photos you can take yourself.
+Build a mood board that actually reflects you not who you think you should be.
+Learn to recognize the visual patterns you're drawn to and translate them into photos you can take yourself.

 MODULE 2: GET YOUR HEAD RIGHT